EndBP/ender-client-v16/README.md

-# This is a Revamped version of the
+# This is a Revamped version

 # Ender-Client V1.6
 # Minecraft education edition client.
 (Made with EDU Client)